top of page

 • Firebase Cloud Messaging (FCM) and Apple Push Notification service (APNs) (notification transport)

-• AWS services via Amplify (including Cognito and S3 components used by the app)
+• AWS services via Amplify (including Cognito/S3-related infrastructure components)

 These providers process data under Cord’s instructions to provide infrastructure, delivery, and security operations.

-• Encrypted server-side delivery data/media: Retained as needed for delivery and service operation, then removed per backend retention policy.
+• Encrypted server-side delivery data/media: retained for delivery/synchronization and removed according to backend retention schedules.

-• Delivery metadata: Retained only as needed for routing, device management, and reliability/security operations.
+• Delivery metadata: retained only as needed for routing, device management, abuse prevention, and reliability/security operations.

-• Operational/security telemetry: Retained for limited periods appropriate to service protection and reliability.
+• Operational/security telemetry: retained for limited periods appropriate to service protection and troubleshooting.

-• On-device history: Controlled by in-app retention settings and local deletion tools.
+• On-device history: controlled by in-app retention settings and local deletion tools (including optional auto-expiration behavior).

 You can:

-• Remove app data by uninstalling the app (platform behavior)
+• Remove local app data in-app and/or by uninstalling the app

-Cord is not intended for children under 13, and we do not knowingly collect personal information from children.
+Cord is not intended for children under 13, and we do not knowingly collect personal information from children under 13.

 For privacy inquiries: cordmessaging[a]protonmail.com